micronaut-graal-tests/micronaut-data-jdbc-graal/README.md

-# Micronaut Data JDBC Graal #
+# Micronaut JOOQ Graal #

-Test application for Micronaut Data JDBC and GraalVM that uses H2.
+Test application for Micronaut JOOQ and GraalVM that uses H2.

 To test the application: